apache/comdev-site/source/gsoc/gsoc-admin-tasks.md

 If you want to participate with your project you now need to

  - understand what it means to be a mentor [1]
  - propose your project ideas.
-Just label your issues with gsoc2023 in JIRA and they will show up at [2].
+Just label your issues with gsoc2023 in Jira and they will show up at [2].
 See also [1].
  - subscribe to mentors@community.apache.org (restricted to potential mentors, meant to be used as a private list - general discussions on the public